Oil & Gas Helium Analysis

 How does BSI measure it?

 BSI uses compact FT-ICR mass spectrometry to resolve He-3 from interfering species at mass 3.
-The same light-isotope resolution that matters for fusion also matters for natural gas, where quadrupole RGAs cannot cleanly separate the relevant peaks.
+The same light-isotope resolution that matters for fusion matters for natural gas, where quadrupole RGAs cannot cleanly separate the peaks.

 What should an operator send first?